 Did you know that the IFPS set up a special digit to identify GMO?
 If the number 8 appeared at the start of the PLU code, that meant it was genetically modified.
 Unfortunately, using the digit wasn’t a requirement.
 So, of course, no one did.
 After all, why would a retailer want to tell you that all of their tomatoes are GMO if they don’t have to?

-While GMO produce is still relatively limited, more and more items show up on the list every year.
-The most common types include corn, Hawaiian papaya, squash, soybeans, sugar beets, and alfalfa.
 New types of potatoes and apples are also GMO, as is Aquabounty salmon.
 That last one isn’t a type of produce, I know, but I mention it just in case you buy a lot of salmon.
+Also, according to the FDA, “More than 95% of animals used for meat and dairy in the United States eat GMO crops.”
+That’s insane!

 Sadly, like I said, we do not know what other GMO produce will show up at the supermarket in the future.
 Hopefully, the PLU code for GMOs will be required in the future.
 Until then, remember that the only sure way you can avoid GMOs is by choosing organic produce.